LucaMaccarini/InstaMacBot/README.md

 # Terms and Conditions
  use this bot at you own risk!
 # Legal
 This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by Instagram or any of its affiliates or subsidiaries.
-This is an independent and unofficial instagram bot
+This is an independent and unofficial instagram bot.

 # Installation (plug and play)
 just download and start: